mr9d/bootcamp-auth-demo/README.md

 }
 ```

-Return login on successful authentication and set `token` cookie.
+Returns login on successful authentication and set `token` cookie.

 ### GET /credits

-Return list of credits.
+Returns list of credits.
 Authentication is not required.

 ### GET /credits/:id

-Return one credit by provided id.
+Returns one credit by provided id.
 Authentication is not required.

 ### POST /credits